 “With respect, Colonel, a brigade of cavalry is a week behind me.
 They expect to move through the gorge to the grasslands when they get here.”

 Ushi frowned.
-Though it ruined his careful plan to starve the enemy, he did not wish to be explaining to a superior why this siege was not over when they arrived.
+Though it ruined his careful plan to starve out the enemy, he did not wish to explain to a superior why this siege was not over when they arrived.
 Heads had been separated from shoulders for less.
-Ushi glanced up at the regimental banner flapping in the afternoon breeze, a tiger poised to strike an unsuspecting foe.
-“Why do they defend this worthless passage so fiercely?”
-Ushi asked, shaking his head.
+Ushi glanced up at the regimental banner flapping in the afternoon breeze: a tiger poised to strike an unsuspecting foe.
+“Why does our enemy defend this worthless passage so fiercely?”
+Ushi commented with a shake of his head.

 “Rumors are the territory of women,” Colonel Ushi replied.
-“If a dragon lives there our passage should not bother it.”
+“If a shen-lung lives there our passage should not bother it.”

 “Not a few men… but thousands would disturb its peace.
-If it views us as enemies of our enemy, things could go badly.”
+Things could go badly.”